Heading 5

 Gorse has invaded the property over the years and the City has worked with the Gorse Action Group to reclaim some of these areas, spraying and mowing.
 In 2021, 2022 and 2023 local citizens planted donated native trees and shrubs along the high-water line of the delineated floodplain, aiming to improve habitat.
 A permit for people to plant native shrubs in November of 2024 was denied by the City.

 Our coast has lost 90% of its wetlands to development over the years.
 Can we protect our local Johnson Creek Natural Area?
-A housing developer is proposing to the City to move the Natural Resource boundary so that 25 houses can be built.
-It is on the planning commission agenda , rescheduled for April 3rd at 7 pm.
+A housing developer is proposing to the City to move the Natural Resource boundary so that 15 MORE houses can be built.

-Scroll down to pages 11 to 17 to see what is on the agenda for Johnson Creek's NR (Natural Resource) boundary line.
-This NR line is on the edge of a steep bluff from which water seeps.
+This Natural Resource zoning line is on the edge of a steep bluff from which water seeps.
 The creek flows along the base of this bluff.
+If the Zoning is converted to Residential 1 then houses will be allowed to be built.

 Former NR area